DMozhevitin/sql-for-mongodb/README.md

 ### Example:
 `SELECT id, name FROM user WHERE age > 30 AND name <> 'John' LIMIT 10 OFFSET 5` will be translated into `db.user.find({age: {$gt: 30}, name: {$ne: 'John'}}, {id: 1, name: 1}).limit(10).skip(5)`

+In order to test the translator, run **Cli.java** and enter your queries.